Edoardo27/ARIMA_forecasting/README.md

 # <ins>ARIMA Time Series Forecasting</ins>
-Personal project in which I created a time series forecast by leveraging the auto ARIMA model in Python.
+Personal project in which I create a time series forecast by leveraging the auto ARIMA model in Python.

 **<ins>Language</ins>**: *Python*